voximity/raytracer/README.md

 * `sdl_lua` - An SDL runtime that uses Lua to describe a scene.
 This crate is only included for completeness; it is not in a functional state.

 For more information on the SDL (scene description language), please visit [its README](/sdl/README.md).

+## Using

+To start, pick an SDL runtime.
+The proprietary language interpreter is `sdl`, so you will likely want to use that one.

+Start by building with `cargo build --release -p <runtime>`, where `<runtime>` is the name of the runtime crate you'd like to use.
+Generally, use `sdl`.

+You can render a scene with `./target/release/sdl <source file> [-o <output file>]`.
+For example, you can render `fedora.sdl` to `fedora.png` with `./target/release/sdl fedora.sdl -o fedora.png`.

+To write your own scene, see [the `sdl` README](/sdl/README.md).

+## Contributions

+You are welcome to fork and tinker with this project, but I will not be accepting contributions.
+Sorry!

 ## Things to research